 “The filing permits Mr. Jackson to continue his involvement with various business interests and continue his work as an entertainer, while he pursues an orderly reorganization of his financial affairs.”

-50 Cent’s most brilliant financial investment came when he negotiated a minority stake in Vitamin Water in return for being their celebrity spokesman and lending his name for the “Formula 50” drink.
+– 50 Cent vitamin water deal worth: 50 Cent’s most brilliant financial investment came when he negotiated a minority stake in Vitamin Water in return for being their celebrity spokesman and lending his name to the “Formula 50” drink.

-The Coca Cola Company acquired Vitamin Water from Glaceau for $4.1 billion and made 50 Cent roughly ten times more money than he had ever made rapping.
+The 50 Cent vitamin water deal worth gave the musician a chance for the Coca-Cola Company to acquire Vitamin Water from Glaceau for $4.1 billion and made 50 Cent roughly ten times more money than he had ever made rapping.

 50’s equity stake in Vitamin Water was initially reported to be 10% which would have meant $410 million in his pockets.
 This number was widely dismissed by investment bankers familiar with the deal who intimated that 50’s stake was closer to 2.5% which means he made $100-$150 million off the sale (before taxes).
 Still not bad!